azimw/RITHM/GetStarted.md

 ### Create a Twitter developer app

 > The next step is to create your first app on Twitter.
-After creating an app your authentication password and keys will be attainlable.
+After creating your first app your authentication keywords will become available.
 > https://apps.twitter.com/app/new

 ### Set up RITHM streamer

 > After creating your first app, open the "keys and access tokens " tab.
-There you will find your: Consumer Key (API Key), Consumer Secret (API Secret), Access Token, and Access Token Secret.
+> There you will find your: Consumer Key (API Key), Consumer Secret (API Secret), Access Token, and Access Token Secret.

 > Using your preffered text editor open the "auth.ini' stored within the RITHM folder and put your Consumer Key (API Key),